Noshin26/ASTR5470_final_project/README.md

 Replace spectrum_file.ascii with the path to your spectrum data file.
 Additionally, include the following optional arguments:
 -z: Specifies the galaxy redshift.
 -l: Specifies the absorption line.
-# Unittest
-A testing script gaussian_fit_mcmc_tests.py is provided to test key functions of the main script.
-You can run the tests using the following command: 'python gaussian_fit_mcmc_tests.py'
-Ensure that you have installed the unittest module to execute the tests.
 # Instructions
 Upon running the command, an interactive window will open, displaying the supernova spectrum.
 Click on the two points on te spectra, the first power is for the lower bound of the selected range and the second point is for the upper bound of the selected range.